Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 # Error cases
 1. **Adyen returns HTTP code other than 200**
-Request and response from Adyen are always stored in `Payment.interfaceInteractions` as strigified JSON.
+Request and response from Adyen are always stored in `Payment.interfaceInteractions` as stringified JSON.
 1. **Shopper successfully paid but `redirectUrl` was not reached**
-In some payment redirect cases there might be a valid payment but no order as shopper did not reach the shop's `redirectUrl`.
+In some payment redirect cases, there might be a valid payment but no order as shopper did not reach the shop's `redirectUrl`.
-For example after successfully issued payment shopper loses internet connection or accidentally closes the tab.
+For example, after successfully issued payment shopper loses internet connection or accidentally closes the tab.
-In this case [Notification module](../../notification) will receive later a notification with successful content, process it and update the payment.
+In this case [Notification module](../../notification) will receive later a notification with successful content, process it, and update the payment.
 Usage of scheduled [commercetools-payment-to-order-processor](https://github.com/commercetools/commercetools-payment-to-order-processor) job ensures that for every successful payment an order can still be asynchronously created.
-1. **Shopper tries to pay different amount than the actual order amount**
+1. **Shopper tries to pay a different amount than the actual order amount**
 For redirect payments payment amount is bound to `redirectUrl`.
-After redirect and before actual finalisation of the payment at provider's page, shopper is still able to change the cart's amount within the second tab.
+After redirect and before the actual finalization of the payment at the provider's page, the shopper is still able to change the cart's amount within the second tab.
-If shopper decides to change cart's amount within the second tab and finalise payment within the first tab, then according to payment amount validation an error will be shown and order creation declined.
+If shopper decides to change cart's amount within the second tab and finalize payment within the first tab, then according to payment amount validation an error will be shown and order creation declined.

 ### Mapping from Adyen result codes to CTP transaction state